Krumbach, Bavaria: Economy, transport and public institutions

 In Krumbach, there are car suppliers, a paint factory, plant construction factories, weaving mills, wax factories, and a wall-to-wall carpeting factory.

-Two Bundesstraßen pass Krumbach: the Bundesstraße 16 (B 16) Günzburg-Mindelheim and the Bundesstraße 300 (B 300) Memmingen-Augsburg.
+Two Bundesstraßen pass Krumbach: the Bundesstraße 16 (B 16) Günzburg–Mindelheim and the Bundesstraße 300 (B 300) Memmingen–Augsburg.
 The distances to the Autobahnen 7, 8 and 96 are each approximately 25 kilometres.
-Furthermore, Krumbach has a railway station at the railway from Günzburg to Mindelheim (Mittelschwaben Railway), a loop line, which connects the main lines Bavarian Maximilian Railway (Munich-Augsburg-Ulm-Stuttgart) and the railway from Munich to Zurich via Buchloe, Memmingen and Lindau (Bodensee).
+Furthermore, Krumbach has a railway station on the railway from Günzburg to Mindelheim (Mittelschwaben Railway), a loop line, which connects the main lines Bavarian Maximilian Railway (Munich–Augsburg–Ulm–Stuttgart) and the railway from Munich to Zurich via Buchloe, Memmingen and Lindau.

 In Krumbach there are quite a few public institutions: police station, forestry commission office, planning department and several schools: secondary schools, grammar school and vocational schools;

 Miscellaneous

 In the valley of Günz – approximately six kilometres west of Krumbach there is the Oberrieder Weiher, a flooded gravel pit and popular greenbelt recreation area.
-At the shores of this lake, there is a camping site, too.
+At the shores of this lake, there is a camping site.

+Sport

+Breitenthal Speedway Stadium hosted the MC Krumbach motorcycle speedway team.
+It was a significant venue and hosted many important events, including qualifying rounds of the Speedway World Team Cup in 1973, 1974, 1975, 1978, 1979 and 1981 and a round of the Speedway World Team Cup in 1980.